Harsbo/IOS_Adventures/README.md

 # IOS Adventures
 One day, the IOS Kingdom was invaded by the Junipers, a tribe of network devices capable of using powerful dark magic.
 Their magic was used to transform all the IOS routers into simple hubs and media converters, thus spelling the kingdom's downfall.
 Only the daughter of the IOS King, Princess Cattools, can undo the spell and restore her routers back to glory, but she is being held captive by King Junos himself.
-Captain Catalyst hears of the princess's plight, and sets out on a quest to topple the Juniper Tribe and save the once-peaceful kingdom.
+Captain Catalyst hears of the princess's plight, and sets out on a quest to topple the Juniper Tribe and save the once-restful kingdom.

 ## Preparations
 You need six CSR:s and one switch connected according to the topology.
 The switch needs to forward 802.1q tagged frames for all vlans on all interfaces, other than that it is not involved in the gameplay.